TPrice99/ActiveDirectoryPasswordReset/README.md

 <h2>Description</h2>
 Project will deminstrate how to use Active Directory to reset a user's password.
-When a user forgets their password they will be unable to access their account and the user should contact the IT team for help.
+When a user forgets their password they will be unable to access their account and the user should then contact the IT team for help.
 <br />

 <h2>Languages and Utilities Used</h2>